boulund/restic-backup/README.md

 It reads application keys and Restic repo password from the configuration files created in the two steps above.
 The init script makes a quick check to see if a repo already exists, so it should be idempotent and safe to accidentally run again.
+Double check the settings in `common.sh` before running the initalization script.

 ## Automate backups
 A small cronscript is included in the repo: `restic.cron`.
-Place a copy of this in `/etc/cron.d/restic` (note the filename, it must not have an extension).
+Place a copy of this in `/etc/cron.d/restic` (note the filename: it must not have an extension).

 # Summary of deployment procedure
 1. Install Restic
-2. Clone repo to server, `git clone git@github.com:boulund/monolith-restic /root/monolith-restic`
+2. Clone repo to server, `git clone git@github.com:boulund/restic-backup /root/restic-backup`
 3. Create a file with Backblaze account ID and key in `/root/.restic_b2account`, with permissions `600`
 4. Create a file with encyption password in `/root/.restic_password`, with permissions `600`